aergoio/guide/source/smart-contracts/lua/guide.md

 **contraints**

-You can use the following contraints.
+You can use the following contraints:

 * NOT NULL
 * DEFAULT